 Show that you’re a caring, considerate employer with these suggestions for encouraging health in the workplace.

 A clean and tidy office helps to create a healthier working environment, something that’s important if you’re going to stop the spread of colds and other viruses.

 While hiring cleaners is a good first step to ensuring a clean office, it’s up to your employees to help keep the office clean.
-Putting hand sanitisers, desk wipes, keyboard and screen cleaners and other items within easy reach can help workers develop some good habits and stop germs from spreading around.
+Putting hand sanitizers, desk wipes, keyboard and screen cleaners, and other items within easy reach can help workers develop some good habits and stop germs from spreading around.

 You should also encourage employees who are feeling unwell to go home until they feel better.
 Even if they work from home while suffering from minor illnesses, they’ll be much better of recuperating at home than risking others getting sick as well.

 Introducing healthy initiatives to your staff through an employee benefits scheme can be a great way to encourage them to get fit and healthy.

 Discounted gym memberships, private health plans, and other benefits can give your employees the push they need to take better care of themselves.

 You can raise awareness of these initiatives through focused health days and workshops that can help staff understand the options that are available to them and what you as an employer can offer to help.

 It’s not just someone’s physical health that can suffer at work, it’s their mental health too.